This is how we helped set up our customer’s robot process automation project

 01. THE QUESTION

 Our customer is a telecom operator with a large range of products and services.
-In short, they help clients with their TV, internet or phone connections.
-Behind those numerous clients is a many-headed customer operations team, responsible for adding new clients to the system, handling disputed invoices, technical malfunctions… You name it, they do it.
+In short, they help clients with their TV, internet and phone connections.
+Behind those numerous clients is a large customer operations team, responsible for adding new clients to the system, handling disputed invoices, technical malfunctions… You name it, they do it.

 To tackle the issue, the company had begun to implement Robot Process Automation.
-However, this didn’t produce the desired results, because of some choices that were made at the beginning of the attempt to automate.
-Gradually the client realised they had started to automate the less suitable parts of their service chain.
+However, this hadn’t yet produced the desired results because, as out client had now realised, they had started to automate the less suitable parts of their service chain.
 So they asked Addestino to help them figure out which parts of the chain would be better suited for this new technology.

 02. THE PROCESS